What motivates people to make a purchase or buy into a service? It has to be something they need or desire.

 Ask yourself, do you know your ideal customer well?
 Not just in the general sense like age, location, etc. Do you understand their needs and wants?
 What problems do they have?

 When you know who you are marketing to, creating effective marketing materials becomes much more intuitive.

-Deeper insights into your audience will firstly help you decide on the most appropriate platform for your advertising among the range of marketing platforms available to reach customers.
+Deeper insights into your audience will help you decide on the most appropriate platform for advertising a business among the range of marketing platforms available to reach customers.